FreEM-corpora/FreEMlpm/README.md

 If you want to contribute, you can do so by cloning the repository and sending us a pull request, or by sending an email at simon.gabay[at]unige.ch.

 ## Cite this repository
-Simon Gabay, Thibault Clérice, Matthias Gille-Levenson, Jean-Baptiste Camps, Jean-Baptiste Tanguy, _FreEMlpm: data and models for modern French (16-18th c.)_, Neuchâtel: Université de Neuchâtel, 2020, [https://github.com/freem-corpora/FreEMlpm](https://github.com/freem-corpora/FreEMlpm).
+Simon Gabay, Thibault Clérice, Matthias Gille-Levenson, Jean-Baptiste Camps, Jean-Baptiste Tanguy, _FreEMlpm: data and models for modern French (16-18th c.)_, Neuchâtel: Université de Genève, 2022, [https://github.com/freem-corpora/FreEMlpm](https://github.com/freem-corpora/FreEMlpm).

-Please keep me posted if you use this data! simon.gabay[at]unige.ch
+Please keep me posted if you use this data!
 ## Contact
 simon.gabay[at]unige.ch